-In this article we will discuss the use of knee point voltage of current transformer in the protection circuit.
-The knee point voltage of CT is very important parameter that needs to be checked before use of CT for an electric circuit.
+In this article we will discuss importance and use of knee point voltage of current transformer in the protection circuit.
+The knee point voltage of CT is very important parameter that needs to be checked before using the CT in an electric circuit.

 Secondary Voltage (Volt) | Secondary Current (Ampere) |